-Shakespeare Week is a new national, annual celebration, to inspire primary school children and their families through creative and cultural learning experiences.
+Shakespeare Week is a national, annual celebration, to inspire primary school children and their families through creative and cultural learning experiences.

-Why launch a week celebrating Shakespeare?
+Why promote a week celebrating Shakespeare?

-What will Shakespeare Week do for children?
+What does Shakespeare Week do for children?

 What is the Passport to Shakespeare?